Donaldson-Thomas Invariants of 2-Dimensional sheaves inside threefolds and modular forms: Threefolds fibered over curves

 since by Nakayama lemma it is enough to show that $tr$ gives isomorphism on the level of fibers over the closed points of $\M_0$, and (fiberwise) the trace map is the Serre duality isomorphism.
-By Grothendieck-Verdier duality.
+By Verdier duality and $\omega_{p\circ i}\cong (p\circ i)^* \rho^* (\K\otimes T_C)$ we get